AlejandroCruzPulido/Project/README.md

 - May not provide as seamless a user experience as native apps.
 - Limited support on older browsers and devices.

-My application is do it in Web Apps I think, because the app is used for an website to buys glasses, there are some examples of the advantages of my technology than the another:
+My I think what my application Web App, because the app is used for an website with html, there are some examples of the advantages of my technology than the another:

 - Cross-Platform Compatibility:
 Web apps can run on any device with a compatible web browser, making them inherently cross-platform.
 Users can access the app on various devices without the need for platform-specific versions.